instructlab/dev-docs/docs/cli/ilab-local-config.md

 When we run evaluations, we expect to receive a certain value which is tied to a model checkpoint.

 Under this new framework, the evaluation outputs could be saved under the `eval_data` subdirectory, where `ilab` could later use to get the score for a particular model.
+This has already been partly implemented in [PR#1369](https://github.com/instructlab/instructlab/pull/1369).

 When we evaluate a particular model with `ilab eval <model-ref>`, we would then save the corresponding score in this new directory and link it back to the model that was evaluated and the metric.